 Tidal Waves Music now proudly presents the first ever vinyl reissue of ‘Dreams of A Love Supreme’ since its release in 1980.
-This official reissue is now available as a deluxe 180g BLACK vinyl edition (limited to 500 copies) and comes with an unreleased bonus track.
+This official reissue is now available as a deluxe 180g Black Vinyl vinyl edition (limited to 500 copies) and also comes with an unreleased bonus track.

 An exclusive color vinyl variant for this release is also available from LIGHT IN THE ATTIC (100 copies CLEAR vinyl & 300 copies COBALT BLUE vinyl, from AMOEBA (100 copies COKE BOTTLE CLEAR vinyl), from HHV (100 copies WHITE vinyl) & from BULL MOOSE (100 copies BLUE vinyl).